 About Sharing in the Groove

 Live music isn’t just entertainment — it can be regulating, connecting, and life-giving.
-For many adults with autism and intellectual/developmental disabilities, the barriers to concerts are real: crowds, lines, noise, unpredictability, and a lack of support.
-Sharing in the Groove exists to make concerts feel possible again.
+For many adults with autism and IDD, the barriers to attending concerts are real: crowds, lines, noise, unpredictability, and a lack of support.
+Sharing in the Groove exists to reduce these barriers and

-• Dignity and autonomy: adults are adults; we lead with respect and choice
+• Autonomy: Adults are adults; we lead with respect and choice.

-• Safety through planning: predictable flow, clear expectations, and break/exit plans
+• Safety through planning: We coordinate with participants, caregivers, and venue staff to create a predictable flow, clear expectations, and break and exit plans.

 Denver-based educator and community-builder.
 I’m building Sharing in the Groove to design real access to live music — in a way that is safe, grounded, and repeatable.